Pet Passport Ecuador

 Ecuador does not quarantine healthy dogs and cats who meet the following requirements:

-- Your pet cat or dog must have a current rabies vaccination administered between 60 days and 12 months prior to entry into the country.
+- Your pet cat or dog must have a current rabies vaccination.
+If it was previously unvaccinated for rabies, it must wait for at least 21 days after the vaccination before entering Ecuador.
+The vaccination must not have been administered more than 12 months prior to entry into the country.

 - A USDA (or CFIA) accredited veterinarian must complete the Veterinary Certificate for Ecuador within 10 days of travel for endorsement by the USDA or CFIA if traveling from the United States or Canada.
 If you are not traveling from either of these countries, the Governing Authority of your country responsible for the import and export of animals should endorse the forms.